 - With too little insulin, you will effectively disintegrate, with all your stored energy pouring into your bloodstream.

-Where this insulin-centric view of diabetes management and obesity falls over is that it doesn’t translate to someone who is not injecting insulin.
+This insulin-centric view of diabetes management and obesity falls over because it doesn’t translate to someone who is not injecting insulin.

 Your pancreas will not secrete more insulin than it needs to hold back your fat in storage while your body uses up the energy coming in from your mouth.